satyajeetramnit/oops-for-humans/README.md

 🎉 "Object-Oriented Programming for Humans"! 🎉
 </p>
 <p align="center">
 Ever read about OOP, felt like you understood it, and then completely blanked out when trying to explain it?
 Yeah, same.
-And just when you think you've got it all, an interview question or a random topic throws in something you’ve never even heard of—making you wonder if you ever really learned OOP at all. <br><br>  This is my attempt to fix that both for myself and anyone else who needs it—just clear explanations, real-world examples, and an effort to make sure no part gets left behind.
+And just when you think you've got it all, an interview question or a random topic throws in something you’ve never even heard of—making you wonder if you ever really learned OOP at all. <br><br>  This is my attempt to fix that both for myself and eveyone out there who needs it—just clear explanations, real-world examples, and an effort to make sure no topic gets left behind.
 </p>
 <br>